-"The 3 Gunas and their surprising role in enlightenment" LIVE SATSANG 23 NOVEMBER 2019
+"The 3 Gunas & their surprising role in enlightenment" VIDEO RECORDING of live Satsang

 Understand the 3 Gunas and learn how to use them to rest deeply, create with inspiration and realize the nondual self.

 WHICH OF THE 3 GUNAS IS INFLUENCING YOUR LIFE?

 In Advaita nondual teachings there are 3 states of mind, body and soul.
 Each of these can support or block our path to enlightenment.
 They are called the 3 Gunas, a Sanskrit word for the 3 Ropes.
 They are Tamas, Rajas and Sattva.